An Overview of Faroese literature

 Faroese fiction began in the late 18th century with the collection, recording, and publication of Faroese oral poetry, which had its roots far back in history.
 Faroese spelling was first constructed in 1846, an important milestone providing the tools that enabled the writing of contemporary poetry and prose, activities which subsequently began to take off in 1876 when Faroese students at the University of Copenhagen wrote the first poems about the Faroe Islands.

-In other words, the first Faroese poetry to be written down was nationalistic and played a part in asserting the Faroese language and culture against the dominant and official Danish language.
+In other words, the first Faroese poetry to be written down was patriotic and played a part in asserting the Faroese language and culture against the dominant and official Danish language.
 Nationalist currents still flow through Faroese literature, even if they are gradually diminishing.
 That said, alternative currents, including those flowing through different literary waves in general, also continue to influence the literature coming out of the Faroe Islands.

 The number of literary works in Faroese over time